Testing Support Size More Efficiently Than Learning Histograms: Introduction

-\paragraph*{Testing vs.~learning distributions.} Testing support size is a \emph{distribution testing} problem, which is a type of \emph{property testing}.
+Testing support size is a \emph{distribution testing} problem, which is a type of \emph{property testing}.
 A basic technique in property testing is the testing-by-learning approach of \cite{GGR98}, where the tester learns an approximation of the input and makes its decision based on this approximation.
 One of the guiding questions in property testing is: When can this technique be beaten?

 It requires $\Theta(n/\epsilon^2)$ samples to \emph{learn} a distribution $p$ over domain $[n]$, up to TV distance $\epsilon$ (see \eg the survey \cite{Can20}).
 Remarkable and surprising recent work \cite{VV11stoc,VV17,HJW18,HO19pml} proves that the \emph{histogram} of distributions $p$ over $[n]$ can be learned with only $\Theta(\tfrac{n}{\epsilon^2 \log n})$ samples --- a vanishing fraction of the domain.
 This means one can test the support size -- or perform several other tasks -- using $O(\tfrac{n}{\epsilon^2 \log n})$ samples to learn the histogram.
 As noted in the textbook \cite{Gol17} and recent work \cite{GR23,AFL24}, this testing-by-learning algorithm gives the best known upper bound for testing support size when the true support size is promised to satisfy $|\supp(p)| = O(n)$.
 Without this promise there does not appear to be a simple way to obtain a similar bound from known results (see \cite[pp.21]{GR23} and the discussion in \cref{section:support-assumption}, where we sketch arguments to obtain bounds of $O(\tfrac{n}{\epsilon^3 \log n})$ from \cite{VV16}).
-We show that the testing-by-learning algorithm can be beaten, while also removing any restriction on the true support size: \begin{boxtheorem} For all $n \in \bN$ and $\epsilon \in (0,1)$, the sample complexity of testing support size of an unknown distribution $p$ (over any countable domain) is at most
+We show that the testing-by-learning algorithm can be beaten, while also removing any restriction on the true support size: \begin{theorem} For all $n \in \bN$ and $\epsilon \in (0,1)$, the sample complexity of testing support size of an unknown distribution $p$ (over any countable domain) is at most